marmolejor/terraform-beginner-bootcamp-2023/README.md

 If we want to automate this approval we can use the "auto-approve" flag, eg.: `terraform apply --auto-approve`

+#### Terraform Destroy

+`terraform destroy`

+This will destroy resources that are specified in the cofiguration file.

+You can also use the auto approve flag to skip the approve prompt, eg. `terraform destroy --auto-approve`

 ### Terraform Lock Files

 `.terraform.lock.hcl` contains the locked versioning for the providers or modules that should be used with this project.